Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootEnabled).md

 - Execute cgpu onboarding script.

 ```
-# This script will help to get you get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.
+# This script will help to get you get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver
-# Then it will launch VMs with secure boot enabled, based on the provided arguments in your specified resource group.
+# installed.
+Based on the provided arguments, it will then create VMs with secure boot enabled in your specified resource group.
-# If resource group doesn't exist, it will create the resource group with the specified name in the target subsription.
+# If the resource group doesn't exist, it will create the resource group with the specified name in the target subsription.
 #
 # Example Arguments:
 #	-tenantid "8af6653d-c9c0-4957-ab01-615c7212a40b" `